-Fiona McCallum, Senior Lecturer
+Fiona McCallum Guiney, Senior Lecturer

-From September 2013 to November 2015, Dr McCallum led an interdisciplinary project entitled 'Defining and Identifying Middle Eastern Christian Communities in Europe’ (DIMECCE).
+From September 2013 to November 2015, Dr McCallum Guiney led an interdisciplinary project entitled 'Defining and Identifying Middle Eastern Christian Communities in Europe’ (DIMECCE).
 With partners from Denmark, Poland and Belgium, the project was awarded a grant of 785,851 Euros from the Humanities in the European Research Area (HERA).

-Using the case studies of the Coptic Orthodox, Assyrians/Syriacs and Iraqi Christians in the UK, Denmark and Sweden, the project explored the identity internal dynamics of these communities, engagement with wider society and transnational interactions especially with Middle Eastern countries.
+Using the case studies of the Coptic Orthodox, Assyrians/Syriacs and Iraqi Christians in the UK, Denmark and Sweden, the project explored the internal dynamics of these communities, engagement with wider society and transnational interactions especially with Middle Eastern countries.
 For more information, see the project website.

 Dr McCallum’s research specialization is the political role of Christians in the Middle East.
 Her regional expertise is the Middle East and she is also interested in the role of religion in international politics.
 Her research focuses primarily on the political role of Christian communities in the contemporary Middle East.
 This covers issues relating to: